Our Food Allergy Glossary for Parents and Families

 A severe, life-threatening allergic reaction.
 When the symptoms of a food allergy are severe, and involve more than one organ system, it is classified as anaphylaxis.
 Anaphylaxis can lead to constricted airways in the lungs, severe lowering of blood pressure and shock, and suffocation by swelling of the throat.

 A second anaphylactic reaction that occurs 4 to 24 hours after the initial anaphylactic reaction, after the first reaction is treated with epinephrine.
 It can be less severe, just as severe, or more severe than the first reaction.
 Due to the possibility of a biphasic reaction, people with severe food allergies must have access to two epinephrine auto-injectors at all times

 A serious, gluten-related autoimmune disease that affects the intestines.
 If someone with celiac disease consumes gluten, it damages their small intestine.

 Early and Sustained Allergen Introduction

 The process of gradually introducing common allergenic foods to your baby early and often, starting between 4-11 months of age and continuing 2-7 times a week for several months.
-Recent groundbreaking clinical studies have offered scientific evidence that early and sustained introduction of allergenic foods, such as peanut, egg, and cow’s milk, can help reduce babies’ food allergy risk by up to 80%.
-Meanwhile, delaying the introduction of common allergenic foods until after a baby’s first year of life may increase your baby’s risk of developing food allergies.
+Recent groundbreaking clinical studies have offered scientific evidence that early and sustained introduction of allergenic foods, such as peanut, egg, and cow’s milk is effective.

 Eczema is a general term for a group of inflammatory skin conditions.
 Atopic dermatitis, the most common type of eczema, causes red, dry, and itchy skin.
 In infants, this form of eczema usually affects the face, scalp, and skin creases, but can also affect other areas of the body.
 Research shows that infants with eczema are at the highest risk for developing food allergies.